 Prior to joining Lindsay Hart, Michael worked for a firm in Seattle litigating class actions and other complex matters.

-Michael was selected by his peers to appear on the Oregon Super Lawyer list as a Rising Star in each year from 2013 through 2016.
+Michael has been selected by his peers to appear on the Oregon Super Lawyer list as Super Lawyer in each year from 2018 through 2021 and as Rising Star in each year from 2013 through 2017.